OpenHFT/Chronicle-Map/README.md

 ### Import/Export entries as JSON
 ![Import/Export](http://openhft.net/wp-content/uploads/2014/09/Export-import_04.jpg)

-Chronicle Map supports importing and exporting all the entries into a JSON encoded file.
+ChronicleMap supports importing and exporting all the entries into a JSON encoded file.

 ``` java
 void getAll(File toFile) throws IOException;
 void putAll(File fromFile) throws IOException;
 ```

-Its only the entries of your map that are exported, not the configuration of your map.
+Only the entries of your map are exported, not the configuration of your map.
 So care must be taken to populate the data in to a map of the correct Key/Value type and with enough available entries.
 When importing data :